scaleway/image-tools/README.md

 This repository contains :

-- [Common scripts](#how-to-download-the-common-scripts-on-a-target-image) used in the images (upstart, sysvinit, openrc, common helpers, etc)
+- Common scripts in [./skeleton-* directories](#how-to-download-the-common-scripts-on-a-target-image) used in the images (upstart, sysvinit, openrc, common helpers, etc)
 - The [Builder](https://github.com/scaleway/image-tools/tree/master/builder)